MurmurationsNetwork/MurmurationsDocumentation/docs/guides/create-a-profile.md

 ### [Watch the demo video](https://player.vimeo.com/video/888697915)

 The Murmurations Profile Generator ([MPG](https://test-profiles.murmurations.network)) can be be used to generate profiles and can host them too if you are not able to upload a file anywhere else on the internet.
-MPG posts profiles to MPG's database and the [IPFS](https://ipfs.io) network.

 ### Host on MPG